prebid/prebid.github.io/dev-docs/modules/floors.md

 Schema 1 restricts floors providers or publishers to applying only one data group.
 To test more than one floor group, floor providers or publishers are required to reset the data set with new rules after each request bids.

+{: .alert.alert-info :}
+Note: if you're a dynamic floor provider service, your response must be a subset that will be merged under the 'data' object.

 {: .table .table-bordered .table-striped }
 | Param | Type | Description | Default |
 |---+---+---+---+---|